gouravkhator/eester/README.md

 ## Future Improvements

-* Remove generic params from being passed individually in render function.
-(As it is passed globally in server.js)
+* Create a link and send that link for verification, instead of the manual otp, and have a timer for the expiration of that link..
 * reCaptcha checking while logging in
 * Remember me checkbox while login, which will modify maxAge property of cookies.
 * Third Party Authentication Providers like Google, Twitter, Facebook
 * Edit functionality from the dashboard.
-* Password and confirm password fields to be checked
+* Password and confirm password fields to be checked and validated.
-* Lit Element to be used to make simple components for EJS
+* Lit Element to be used to make simple components for EJS.
-* User image saving and showcasing
+* User profile pic saving in database and doing CRUD operations on it.
-* Admin panel with MFA setup for admins
+* Add MFA to the admin page for improving security
-* Writing Tests for the API endpoints
+* Writing Mocha Tests for the API endpoints
-* Remove user passing from every route as it is passed globally through middlewares.
 * Make a short message code for AppError class, by slugifying the actual message, if the short message is not passed.
 * Use HTTP2.